nick-okerman/BCS_Project1/README.md

 Only the Jump Box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - Add whitelisted IP addresses
-> - _Answer:_ Current public IP of my host computer through port 22.
+> - _Answer:_ Current public IP of host computer through port 22.

 Machines within the network can only be accessed by ssh into their corresponding private IP addresses.
 - Which machine did you allow to access your ELK VM?